MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-cluster-capacity.md

 This privilege is expressed in the following values:

-* Gold - The infrastructure Jobs can be paused for a duration of 2 hours per UD.
+* Gold - The infrastructure Jobs can be paused for a duration of two hours per UD.
 Gold durability can be enabled only on full node VM skus like D15_V2, G5 etc.
 * Silver - The infrastructure Jobs can be paused for a duration of 10 minutes per UD and is available on all standard VMs of single core and above.
 * Bronze - No privileges.
 This is the default and is recommended if you are only running stateless workloads in your cluster.